AlexIoannides/kubernetes-mlops/README.md

 ### Pushing a Docker Image to DockerHub

-In order for a remote Docker host or Kubernetes cluster to have access to the image we've created, we need to publish it to image registry.
-All the cloud computing providers that offer managed Docker-based services will provide private image registry, but by far the easiest way forwards for us, is to use the public image registry at DockerHub.
+In order for a remote Docker host or Kubernetes cluster to have access to the image we've created, we need to publish it to an image registry.
+All the cloud computing providers that offer managed Docker-based services will provide private image registries, but we will use the public image registry at DockerHub.
 To push our new image to DockerHub (where my account ID is 'alexioannides'), use,

 ```bash
 docker push alexioannides/test-ml-score-api
 ```

-And log onto DockerHub to confirm that the upload has been successful.
+Where we can now see that our chosen naming convention for the image is intrinsically linked to our target image registry.
+Once the upload is finished, log onto DockerHub to confirm that the upload has been successful via the DockerHub UI.

 ## Installing Minikube for Local Development and Testing

-[Minikube](https://github.com/kubernetes/minikube) allows a single node Kubernetes cluster to run within a Virtual Machine (VM) on a local machine, for development purposes.
+[Minikube](https://github.com/kubernetes/minikube) allows a single node Kubernetes cluster to run within a Virtual Machine (VM) on a local machine for development purposes.
 On Mac OS X, the steps required to get up-and-running are as follows:

-- make sure [Homebrew](https://brew.sh) package manager for OS X is installed;
+- make sure the [Homebrew](https://brew.sh) package manager for OS X is installed; then,
 - install VirtualBox using, `brew cask install virtualbox` (you may need to approve installation via OS X System Preferences); and then,
 - install Minikube using, `brew cask install minikube`.

-To stark the test cluster run,
+To start the test cluster run,

 ```bash
 minikube start --memory 4096
 ```

+Where we have specified the minimum amount of memory required to deploy a single Seldon ML component.
 This may take a while.
 To test that the cluster is operation run,

 ```bash
 kubectl cluster-info
 ```

+Where `kubectl` is the standard Command Line Interface (CLI) client for interacting with the Kubernetes API (which was installed as part of Minikube, but is also available separately).

-### Launching the Test API Container on Minikube
+### Launching the Containerised ML Model Scoring Service on Minikube

-To launch our test service on Kubernetes start by running the container using a Kubernetes replication controller using,
+To launch our test model scoring service on Kubernetes, start by running the container within a Kubernetes pod that is managed by a replication controller,

 ```bash
 kubectl run test-ml-score-api --image=alexioannides/test-ml-score-api:latest --port=5000 --generator=run/v1
 ```

-And to check that it's running in a Kubernetes pod run,
+Where the `--generator=run/v1` flag triggers the construction of the replication controller to manage the pod and will in this instance ensure that there is always at least one pod (running our container), active on the cluster at any one time.
+To check that it's running use,

 ```bash
 kubectl get pods